Class of 2020

 - Areas of Study: Economics and Honors History

 - Hometown: Springfield, MA

-- Hometown: Kigali, Rwanda
+- Hometown: Musanze, Rwanda

 - Hometown: Dublin, Ireland

-Ralph was named the 2016 Top Young Applied Mathematician in Ireland and his team also won the All-Ireland French Language Debating Competition.
-A McKinsey Global Leadership Scholar, he has also worked as a scholar at the University of Pennsylvania’s Translational Medicine Institute, and represented Ireland in the Google Science Fair.
+In 2015, Ralph created Locadot, a location analytics platform built to target the problem of missing persons.
+He was named among Apple’s Top Twenty Young Developers worldwide, and among the Top Ten Young Entrepreneurs in Ireland.
+In 2016, Ralph took first place in the All-Ireland Applied Mathematics Competition, and also the All-Ireland French Language Debating Competition.
+A McKinsey Global Leadership Scholar, he worked as a scholar at the University of Pennsylvania’s Translational Medicine Institute, and represented Ireland in the Google Science Fair.

 - Hometown: Accra, Ghana